alien-csi/alien-csi-hackathon/machinelearning/readme.md

 ## Methodology/Plan

-1. Build a training dataset of images with barnacles in
+1. Build a training dataset of images with target epibiont species in (e.g. barnacles) | and training datasets with target basibionts (?)
-2. Learn how to build an object dection algorithm in python and/or R
+2. Learn how to build an object detection algorithm in python and/or R
 3. Train detector on training data
 4. Test detector on a hold-out validation dataset
 5. Test the detector on a real-world problem